mrwormhole/virtual-keyboard/README.md

 # virtual-keyboard

-I have realized I need a some sort of virtual keyboard so that I can type different alphabets(such as Thai or Turkish) faster with UK keyboard layout.
+I have realized I need some sort of virtual keyboard so that I can type different alphabets faster with UK keyboard layout.

+I have been inspired by [this website](https://www.branah.com/) in my trilingual language journey.

 ![screenshot](./screenshot.png)